How to Make Moon Sand (Easy 3-Ingredient Recipe for Kids)

 The possibilities for games using home made moon sand are endless.
 Robbie is absolutely obsessed with cars so, as usual, all of our play had to involve vehicles!

-At first we were happy just hiding toy cars in the sand for Robbie to dig out but he soon move on to to colour matching all of his cars to the different sands that we had made.
+At first we were happy just hiding toy cars in the moon sand for Robbie to dig out but he soon move on to to colour matching all of his cars to the different sands that we had made.

 We then used the sand as a form of play dough and built a few castles as well as moulding it into different shapes and vehicles, obviously.
 If you own a few shape cutters, they will work perfectly with the moon sand too.